There’s no such thing as a small portion of paella, so what do you do when you’ve cooked for six but only two of you are eating?

 - Heat the paella for 30 seconds before checking the temperature.

-- Let the paella rest for a minute before serving.
+- Let the paella rest for 30 seconds before serving.

 You can also sprinkle a few tablespoons of water directly onto the paella and then cover the dish with some pierced plastic wrap.

-My paella was okay out of the microwave.
-The taste was slightly dull and the texture a little sticky, but for a quick lunch, it was fine.
+Results: My paella was okay out of the microwave.
+The taste was slightly dull, the rice was a little gummy, and the seafood was rubbery.
+But for a quick lunch, it was fine.
+Chicken or vegetable paella would fare better.

-- Place the paella into the steamer basket or in the mesh strainer.
-If the holes in your steamer are too big, you can put the paella on a plate in the steamer.
+- Place the paella into the steamer basket.
+If the holes in your steamer are too big, you can put the paella on a plate.

-- Let it steam for roughly 4-5 minutes before serving.
+- Let the paella steam for roughly 3-4 minutes before serving.

-If you don’t have a steamer, you could always try a makeshift steamer using a mesh strainer over a pot of boiling water.
+If you don’t have a steamer, you can improvise by placing a mesh strainer over a pot of boiling water.

 How to store paella

-Store leftover paella in an airtight container in the fridge or freezer.
-Wait for the paella to cool to room temperature before storing it, and remove any shells before putting it in the airtight container.
-Paella will last for 3-4 days in the fridge or 3 months in the freezer.
+You can store leftover paella in an airtight container in the fridge for 3 days.
+Wait for the paella to cool to room temperature before storing it, and remove any seafood shells.

 To freeze paella, separate it into portion-sized servings and place the cooled-down leftovers in a heavy-duty freezer bag.
 Squeeze as much air out of the bag as you can before laying them flat in the freezer.
 Paella will last for up to 3 months in the freezer.